Laharah/horcrux/README.md

 ## Compiling

-If you want to have a stand-alone exe of horcurx you can use pyinstaller compile one.
+If you want to have a stand-alone exe of horcrux you can use pyinstaller compile one.

 It's recommended that you make a virtualenv and use pip to install both horcrux and pyinstaller: